Confederated Tribes of the Grand Ronde Community of Oregon: Tomanowos, or Willamette Meteorite

 The Willamette Meteorite on display at the American Museum of Natural History in New York City.

 Since 2000, members of the tribe travel to New York City annually in July to see Tomanowos, also known as the Willamette Meteorite.
 This meteorite was taken from Oregon years ago and has been displayed at American Museum of Natural History as a natural curiosity.

 The Clackamas people, one of the Grand Ronde tribes, perceive this 15-ton meteorite as a sacred Sky Person who fell to earth thousands of years ago and helped create their people and their world.
 Efforts since the late 20th century to repatriate the meteorite to Oregon were not successful, but the CTGR (successor to the Clackamas, one of the confederation) reached a historic agreement in June 2000 with the American Museum of Natural History.
 The tribe can have periodic access to Tomanowos for religious and cultural purposes.
 They perform rites and ceremonies related to their belief in the Tomanowos' role in their sacred history.

 The American Museum of Natural History of New York City bought the meteorite in 1906 from the Oregon Iron and Steel Company, which at the time owned the land on which it was found.
 This land was historically occupied by the Clackamas prior to European-American immigration.
 The museum has displayed the meteorite since then, known as the largest found in North America.
 Since 1999, it has been featured at the new addition known as the Rose Center for Earth and Space.

 In the late 20th century, the tribe attempted to repatriate Tomanowos under NAGPRA, the Native American Graves Protection and Repatriation Act of 1990.
 The museum argued in federal district court in 2000 that the law applied to ceremonial objects made by the tribes, not to objects such as the meteorite, which occurred naturally and may be revered by peoples.
 It sued to be named as official owner of the meteorite.

 The museum and CTGR tribe reached an agreement in June 2000 to share custody of the meteorite to preserve it for both religious and scientific purposes.

 The American Museum of Natural History and the Confederated Tribes of the Grand Ronde Community of Oregon today signed a historic agreement that ensures access to the Willamette Meteorite, a world famous scientific specimen at the Museum, by the Grand Ronde for religious, historical, and cultural purposes while maintaining its continued presence at the Museum for scientific and educational purposes.
 The agreement recognizes the Museum's tradition of displaying and studying the Meteorite for almost a century, while also enabling the Grand Ronde to re-establish its relationship with the Meteorite with an annual ceremonial visit to the Meteorite.

 In addition, the museum committed to establishing internships for Native Americans, to create new connections between the communities and make opportunities for young students.

+In February 2019, the Evergreen Aviation & Space Museum returned a 4.5 ounce piece of the meteorite to the CTGR.
+The museum purchased this slice at auction in 2006.